zhenengxie/zhenengxie.github.io/levy.md

 3. Select "University of Oxford" as the organization
 4. Sign in using your Oxford Single Sign-On details

-Below each chapter there should now be a green checkmark with "Access" written in green next to it.
+Below each chapter there should now be a green checkmark with "Access" written next to it.
 Click on PDF to access the file for each chapter.

 # Sign up